Cosmological perturbation theory for large scale structure in phase space: Conclusion

 \acknowledgments

 This work is supported by the Department of Energy grants DE-SC0023183 and DE-SC0011637 and the Dr. Ann Nelson Endowed Professorship.
-CN thanks Matthew McQuinn for many helpful discussions.
+We thank Roman Scoccimarro and Mathias Garny for excellent comments and discussions.
+CN thanks Matthew McQuinn for many helpful conversations and Patrick McDonald for fruitful conversation and for pointing out relevant references.
 All the numerical calculations and plots in this paper were made with Mathematica \cite{Mathematica}.